 This page covers advanced options, advanced mapping functionality, and how to include headers in success/failure files using the Jitterbit Connect Salesforce Wizards.

-When opening an existing project that uses a previous Salesforce API version, depending on the agent and Design Studio version currently in use, you will be prompted to upgrade to the latest supported Salesforce API version.
+NOTE: When opening an existing project that uses a previous Salesforce API version, you will be prompted to upgrade to the latest supported Salesforce API version.
 (An upgrade to a higher version implicitly includes all the features and objects of prior versions.)

 Advanced options are accessible after you create a Salesforce operation.
 You can view the available options in Design Studio following these steps: